GalaxyRoblox/Policies/docs/admin.md

 Chat Violations: 1 (Warning), 5 (3d Chat Ban), 10 (7d Chat Ban), 15 (14d Chat Ban), 18 (Perm Ban, Appealable), 20 (Perm Ban, Unappealable)
 Minor Infractions

+## Minor infractions

-## Minor infractions are small-scale issues that do not require admins to be present to handle, though they can handle the issue afterwards.
+Minor infractions are small-scale issues that do not require admins to be present to handle, though they can handle the issue afterwards.

  Some infractions, but not limited to, are the following: